AltSysrq/astrocol/README.md

 `ELEMENT_METHOD`, whose signature is identical to the global method function, except that the first argument is a pointer to the element type rather than the protocol type.

+### Memory Management
+As described earlier, all element instances allocated are bound to a specific protocol context, and destroyed when the associated context is destroyed.

+It is also possible to allocate arbitrary memory to be associated with the context.
+The functions `PROTOCOL_malloc` and `PROTOCOL_strdup` function like their standard C counterparts, but the memory is automatically freed when the context is. `PROTOCOL_dalloc` takes an additional argument, of type `void (*)(void*)`, which is invoked on the memory immediately before it is freed (ie, it specifies a destructor function).

+The memory allocation functions, other than `PROTOCOL_create_context`, do not return `NULL` if allocation fails.
+Instead, they invoke the out-of-memory handler set in the context (type `void (*)(void)`).
+The default OOM handler simply prints an error message and aborts the process.
+It is safe for the OOM handler to `longjmp()` out of the callback and into user code, where the protocol context in question may be freed.